Crohn's anal disease background

 Anal Abscess

-Clinical symptoms
+Clinical Symptoms

 • Immediate drainage is recommended.

-"If the wound does not heal even after surgery,
+"If the wound won't heal after surgery,

-you need to change the direction of treatment."
+you need to change your treatment direction."

 Therapeutic Approaches

-Limitations of conventional treatment and HanStep solution
+Limitations of Conventional Treatment and HanStep Solution

-• Medical treatment (ACG/AGA recommended)
+• Medical Treatment (ACG/AGA Guidelines)

-• Surgical treatment
+• Surgical Treatment

 • If an abscess is present, surgical drainage is necessary.

-HanStep Korean Medicine Clinic treatment
+HanStep Korean Medicine Clinic Treatment

-• Herbal acupuncture treatment
+• Herbal Acupuncture

-• Integrative approach
+• Integrative Approach

-Treatment period and prognosis:
+Treatment duration and prognosis:

 Non-Surgical Care